SammyEnigma/ConnectionUI/README.md

 Standard connection toolbar for WinForms apps that need a SQL Server connection in a dropdown.
 Nuget package **AoConnnectionUI**.

-After installing the package, right click on the VS toolbox and Add Items from /bin/ConnectionUI.dll.
+After installing the package, right click on the VS toolbox and Add Items from your project directory /bin/Debug/ConnectionUI.dll.
 This will add **DbConnection** toolbar to the toolbox.

 ![toolbox](/toolbox.png)